swatipbk1/SBA_REACT_WEB_APP/README.md

+# Introducing the CNN News App - Your One-Stop Destination for Tailored News

-# CNN-NEWS APP - One spot solution to tailored to variety of customer needs, redefines news consumption, covering Business, Entertainment, Health, Science, Sports, and Technology.
-Personalized, reliable, and accessible anytime, anywhere.
+Experience a revolution in news consumption with the CNN News App.
+Covering Business, Entertainment, Health, Science, Sports, and Technology, we redefine how you stay informed.
+Enjoy personalized, reliable updates accessible anytime, anywhere.
 Join us and stay ahead of the curve.
 A web application for displaying real-time news headlines from various categories.

 # Table of Contents